 1. Procedures of Limited Clinical Value (Low Priority) treatments

 PLCV are treatments/interventions which are not routinely funded or commissioned by the local Clinical Commissioning Groups.
 The Clinical Triage Panel and the Case Review Committee is happy to consider an IFR if the clinician believes there is a strong case for a specific patient on grounds of an exceptional health need.
-You can read about exceptional health needs in this guide: Exceptional Health Need – guide for patients and clinicians.
+You can read about exceptional health needs in section 8 of the Ethical Framework – March 2019.

 The IFR process is not intended to be used to consider requests which, if funded, would be provided under NHS England specialised commissioning arrangements.
 NHS England operates its own IFR process.
 However, this policy takes into account the approach of NHS England in managing IFRs and, as far as possible, is aligned with the NHS England Interim Policy for Individual Funding Requests and the associated Interim Standard Operating Procedure.